Nivitus/Natural-Language-Projects/Movie-Recommendation-System-with-Sentiment-Analysis/README.md

    ```

 ## About Dataset
 For this project I have download dataset form [Kaggel](https://www.kaggle.com/rounakbanik/movie-recommender-systems/data).
-In this dataset there are three folders like train , test and validation folder .
-In this dataset features like Departure time, Arrival Time, Source, Destination, Stopage and Airline Service Names.
+Aprat from that got another data file using web scrapping from IMDB using my Account API key.
 ## Deployment on Heroku
 - After successfully running my app on your local machine, you can also deploy my app on heroku by following the steps given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python).
 You have to do it on your own risk.
 - In case, if you have any issues on deploying the app, please open a new issue by clicking [here](https://github.com/Nivitus/Machine-Learning-Projects/issues/new/choose).
 Because it may help others while deploying.